Hurricane Delia: Preparations and impact

 On September 3, the National Hurricane Center (NHC) issued gale warnings and hurricane watches for areas between Lake Charles, Louisiana and the mouth of the Mississippi.
 Later that day, they were extended westward to Palacios, Texas and eventually, warnings for areas east of Morgan City, Louisiana were canceled.
 Due to the unexpected loop taken by Delia, gale warnings were extended as far south as Baffin Bay, Texas.
 By September 6, the NHC discontinued all watches and warnings associated with the storm.
 Around this time, the National Weather Service issued flood warnings, and warned residents about the possibility of tornadoes forming with the weakening tropical cyclone.
 In Cameron, Louisiana, an estimated 6,000 residents were evacuated with memories of Hurricane Audrey, a storm that killed 575 in the city, still fresh.

 Due to the erratic track of the storm along the Texas coastline, widespread heavy rains fell in areas near the storm and in Louisiana.
 Tides up to 6 ft, in addition to rainfall up to 13.9 in, caused significant flooding in the Galveston-Freeport area.
 Up to $3 million was reported in damages to homes due to the flooding.
-In southern Louisiana, numerous areas received more than 10 in of rain and most of the state recorded at least 3 in.
-This rainfall led to widespread flooding, particularly in agricultural areas.
+In southern Louisiana, rainfall peaked at 13.34 in in New Iberia.
+The rains led to widespread flooding, particularly in agricultural areas.
 Damages to crops amounted to $3 million.
 In addition to the flooding rains produced by Delia, eight tornadoes also touched down due to the storm, injuring four people.
 Five people were killed during Delia, two of which were directly related to the storm.
 Two of the other deaths resulted from a car crash, triggered by slick roads, with the two occupants of a pickup truck being killed.
 The fifth death resulted occurred while a man was boarding up his home and suffered a stress-induced heart attack.
 The outer bands of the storm also produced significant rainfall in Arkansas and Oklahoma, peaking at 9.72 in and 8.22 in respectively.